We accept applications for Spring 2024 semester.

 List of Application Documents.

 - International Student Program (ISP) application

-- EVC College Application - PDF fillable form FYI: all requested information must be filled out completely
+- EVC College Application - PDF fillable form FYI: please fill out all fields

 - Two colored photos (passport type)

 - English Proficiency (Test reports might be sent directly by testing agency.
 School code:4273)

 - TOEFL iBT: internet-based exam 61+

 - DUOLINGO English Test: 90+

 - * If you have completed degree-applicable courses in English with a grade of “C” or better (at an accredited U.S. college/university), or a native English speaker from the UK, Australia, New Zeland or Canada (except Quebec) where English is BOTH the only official language of the country and the language of instruction, the English Proficiency requirement may be waived.